tojinguyen/Unity-Utilities/Assets/Utils/Vibration/README.md

 ### BasicVibrationExample
 Demonstrates basic vibration functionality with UI integration.

+### StaticVibrationExample
+Demonstrates the new simplified static API without component references.

 ### HapticFeedbackExample
 Shows different types of haptic feedback and their usage.